 How Much Can you Get in Student Loan?

-Depending on the platform you make use of, you may be able to borrow up to the full cost of your college education in personal student loans, although the exact amount depends on the type of student loan you borrow.
+Depending on your platform, you can borrow up to the total cost of your college education in personal student loans, although the exact amount depends on the type of student loan you borrow.

-Top personal loan lenders give students the room to borrow for any reason and the best lenders offer a clear and straightforward application process to students.
-The lenders below offer the best personal loans for students.
+Top personal loan lenders allow students to borrow for any reason, and the best lenders offer students a clear and straightforward application process.
+The lenders below provide the best personal loans for students.

 1. SoFi Private Student Loan